VinceFasanello/FS_Code_Supplement/ReadMe.txt

-This directory contains all code required to reproduce the results from the manuscript: MANUSCRIPT TITLE...test edit
+This repository contains code and data sufficient to reproduce the analyses & results within the manuscript "Fluctuating selection facilitates the discovery of broadly effective but difficult to reach adaptive outcomes in yeast."

+This project consisted of (1) a 500 generation experimental evolution experiment within which the proportions of evolving barcoded yeast strains were monitored over 50 days (Subdirectory: Evoluitonary_Dynamics), and (2)

 Evolutionary_Dynamics:
 	1_FastQtoCounts -- the ED_FastqtoCounts.R script in the R_Workflow directory converts FastQ files from the evolution experiment into counts matrices used in the following step.